aj470/Interactive_Instagram/README.md

 - Multidimensional network visualizations of users within your immediate network.
 - Username toggling on hover.
-- See the Linked users on hover.
+- See the Linked when hover on the node and Lock the links after 50 frames.
+- click to move to the node.
+- wide angle view.

 <br>